Have you ever been in a failed relationship?

 Now I know that may be difficult for some to digest, but recognizing health is an active process, and for the female, her health a direct reflection of her relationship with her partner.

-A woman needs to feel loved, honoured, cherished and safe.
+A woman needs to feel loved, honored, cherished and safe.

 And let’s not forget the men.
 Our men also need to feel appreciated and respected.